-Interstate 85 serves the Upstate cities of Greenville, Spartanburg and Anderson along a 106-mile path between Lake Hartwell and Grover, North Carolina.
-A busy corridor linking Atlanta with Charlotte, Interstate 85 doubles as the main commercial corridor for the Upstate counties with traffic counts as high as 111,700 per day recorded in Greenville in 2012.
+Interstate 85 serves the Upstate cities of Greenville, Spartanburg and Anderson along a 106 mile long course between Lake Hartwell and Grover, North Carolina.
+A well traveled freight corridor linking Atlanta with Charlotte, Interstate 85 is the main route across the Upstate counties with traffic counts as high as 111,700 per day recorded in Greenville by the South Carolina Department of Transportation (SCDOT) in 2012.

 - "New I-85 to open Aug.
 27 - $122 million highway bypasses congestion."
 Herald-Journal (Spartanburg, SC), August 19, 1995.

 - "Road work changes entrance to airport."
 Herald-Journal, November 10, 2005.

 - "Interchange near BMW opens."
 Herald-Journal, August 1, 2006.

 - "Airport area roadwork taking off."
 Herald-Journal, November 18, 2004.

 - 12/08/99 by AARoads.